AdaCore/spark2014/docs/guidance/main.rst

 An ``Abstract_State`` annotation is not required, though it may be necessary to annotate some subprograms with ``Global`` contracts.
-However, when it's provided, it must be correct and complete: it must list precisely all the hidden variable declared in the package.
+However, when it's provided, it must be correct and complete: it must list precisely all the hidden variables declared in the package.
 Several abstract states can be defined for the same package to allow more precise ``Global`` contracts on subprograms accessing only subsets of the package's hidden variables: